 Becky is investigating how people define happiness in China today.
 As the 2012 UN World Happiness Report shows, happiness indexes and surveys are increasingly adopted as a measure of good governance around the world.
 And yet, definitions of happiness vary.
 Inspired by Habits of the Heart: Individual and Commitment in American Life by Robert Bellah, Richard Madsen, William Sullivan, Ann Swidler, and Steven Tipton, the examination of moral life in the United States, she has put together a research team to do something similar in China: understand how ordinary Chinese define "the good life."

-This group ethnography has Richard Madsen (UCSD), Deborah Davis (Yale University), and Anna Sun (Kenyon College) as project co-leaders; ethnographers include Cheris Chan (Hong Kong University), Jay Chen (Academia Sinica), James Farrer (Sophia University), and Alison Denton Jones (Harvard University); other top scholars in comparative methods, history, and philosophy on the team are Jose Casanova (Georgetown University), Haiyan Lee (Stanford University), and Jiyuan Yu (SUNY Buffalo/Shandong University).
-The project has been made possible through the support of a grant from the John Templeton Foundation.
+This project has Richard Madsen (UCSD), Deborah Davis (Yale University), and Anna Sun (Kenyon College) as project co-leaders; ethnographers include Cheris Chan (Hong Kong University), Jay Chen (Academia Sinica), James Farrer (Sophia University), and Alison Denton Jones (Harvard University); other top scholars in comparative methods, history, and philosophy on the team are Jose Casanova (Georgetown University), Haiyan Lee (Stanford University), and Jiyuan Yu (SUNY Buffalo/Shandong University).
 It is administered through the Asian Studies Program within the Edmund A. Walsh School of Foreign Service at Georgetown.

 "The Concept of Fu in Contemporary China: Searching for Well-Being, Purpose, and the Good Life in an Age of Anxiety"